Udit365/MATLAB-Essentials/MATLAB_Basics/Matrix_In_MATLAB.md

 > Note:

-    The above reshape operation don't transpose the the matix rather it just stacks the matrix elements to provide the desired dimension
+    The above reshape operation don't transpose the the matrix rather it just stacks the matrix elements to provide the desired dimension

 Similarly, we can make a column matrix (vector) from the `(4 x 6)` matrix as follows :